flo-at/minmon/README.md

 You can enable and start the service with `systemctl daemon-reload && systemctl enable --now minmon.service`.\

 # systemd integration (optional)
+Build with `--features systemd` to enable support for systemd.

 - Logging to journal.
 - Notify systemd about start-up completion (`Type=notify`).
 - Periodically reset systemd watchdog (`WatchdogSec=x`).